-- maintain a minimum distance of 11.8 in (30 cm) to the vehicle when using 25° flatspray nozzles and dirt grinders or 27.6 in (70 cm) when using round-spray nozzles and observe the information in the equipment manufacturer's operating instructions. - do not direct the nozzle of the power washer directly at sensitive parts such as tires, slits, electrical components, batteries, light bulbs and ventilation slits. - maintain a minimum distance of 19.7 in (50 cm) for a rear view camera.
+Maintain a minimum distance of 11.8 in (30 cm) to the vehicle when using 25° flatspray nozzles and concentrated-power jets or 27.6 in (70 cm) when using round-spray nozzles and observe the information in the equipment manufacturer's operating instructions.

+- Do not direct the nozzle of the power washer directly at sensitive parts such as tires, gaps, electrical components, batteries, light bulbs and ventilation slits. - Maintain a minimum distance of 19.7 in (50 cm) for a rear view camera.